SukhdevThukral/quantum-algorithms-simulation/README.md

 - Matplotlib

 ## Running the Project
-1. Install Qiskit and Matplotlib:
+1. Install Qiskit and Matplotlib
+2. RUN THE MAIN.PY